scop/bash-completion/doc/styleguide.md

 In bash-completion, we do not quote them by default.
 However, there are exceptions where the quoting is still needed for other reasons.

-- When the word *directly* contains shell special characters (space, tab, newline, or a character from ``;|&()<>\\$`'"#!~{``), these characters need to be quoted.
-The "*directly*" means that the special characters produced by shell expansions are excluded here.
+- When the word _directly_ contains shell special characters (space, tab, newline, or a character from ``;|&()<>\\$`'"#!~{``), these characters need to be quoted.  "_directly_" means that the special characters produced by shell expansions are excluded here.
 For example, when one wants to include a whitespace as a part of the value of the word, the right-hand side can be quoted as `v="a b"`.